cdvetal/TensorGP/README.md

 	# loop through the population and assess fitness
 ```

-Check the files starting with **"example_"** to adapt a fitness function to your particular use case.
+Check the files starting with **"example_"** to adapt the fitness function to your particular use case.
 You may also check the Parameterization section for a list of all parameters that you can access through `kwargs`.

 After this function is defined, you simply pass it to the initial engine call as we did for the remaining parameters.